 As with fenugreek, ginseng is also a blood thinner so keep this in mind if you are on certain medications.

-Broccoli is a great source of chromium, which has been shown to help with blood-sugar stabilization.
-Broccoli is also an excellent source of dietary fibre, which is also great when trying to treat diabetes.
+Broccoli is a great source of chromium, which has been shown to help with blood sugar stabilization.
+It is also an excellent source of dietary fibre, which is also great when trying to treat diabetes.

-Peanuts and peanut butter are a great and tasty way to lower blood sugar levels.
+Peanuts and peanut butter are great and tasty ways to lower blood sugar levels.
 Both peanuts and peanut butter are very easy to add to your diet, which makes them some of the best options for blood stabilizing foods.

 You can replace one or two meals a day with the Manna Low GI Shake, which will help you keep your blood sugar levels stable and counter the negative effects of diabetes.

 But if you prefer to eat a meal instead of having a meal replacement shake, make sure that you take 1 or 2 Manna Blood Sugar Support tablets with the meal to balance your blood sugar levels and keep them under control.